crtheisen/lol-mastery-analysis/README.md

 - <code>Name -> Image_ID</code> for looking up each champion's icon.
 These mappings are referenced by our backend scripts for generating our data for our final public-facing site.

+####Snips

+Contains creenshots of our visualizations for documentation purposes.

 ####Tests

 This folder, along with <code>test_controller.py</code> in the root directory, was used to test API calls and make sure the API requests were formatted properly.
 Originally, we planned on building a unit test for each individual API endpoint we were referencing, just to explore how the built-in <code>unittest</code> module in Python works.
 The need to ship something for the contest won out, however.